uri-library-data-services/iassist-preview/content/blog/us-department-labor-tools-application-development.md

 date = "2011-07-18 07:39:58 -0700"
 draft = "false"
 +++
-From the US Department of Labor\'s [developer.dol.gov](http://developer.dol.gov) website comes an initial set of datasets and mobile SDKs to support the creation of 3rd party interfaces for Department of Labor data.
+From the US Department of Labor's [developer.dol.gov](http://developer.dol.gov) website comes an initial set of datasets and mobile SDKs to support the creation of 3rd party interfaces for Department of Labor data.